 So, you’re looking for a business partner and you want to evaluate your prospect to determine if they are going to be a good fit.
-How can you make your decision based on Semrush data?
+What metrics should you consider to make shrewd, data-driven partnership decisions?

 Now, perhaps more important than the size of the audience is the quality and engagement of this website traffic.
-The metrics to look for here are average pages per visit, visit duration, and bounce rate.
-This will tell you if a partner’s audience is highly engaged or just interacting on a surface level.
+Average pages per visit, visit duration, and bounce rate can tell you if a partner’s audience is highly engaged or just interacting on a surface level.

 The more pages per visit and longer visit duration, the more the audience is really engaging and spending time with the business - which would all be good signs for a potential partner.
-High bounce rate would be a red flag that people don’t like staying on this business’s website or it has technical problems.
+A high bounce rate would be a red flag that people aren’t easily finding what they’re looking for, they aren’t engaged by the content, or the site has technical problems.

 How much of your audiences are the same?
-You can quickly tell with the Audience Overlap widget (in Audience Insights) how much percentage of your website traffic is also a part of your prospective partner’s website traffic.
+You can find out in the Audience Overview Report.
+The Audience Overlap widget visually presents how much percentage of your website traffic is also a part of your prospective partner’s website traffic.

 High audience overlap means that you’ve already made some contact with this audience and you’re targeting the same group of people.